The Effects of Nicotine Cessation

 We are what we think.
 If we think recovery will be difficult then why shouldn't it be?
 If we believe that the healing happening inside our body is utterly amazing then it is.
 If we keep telling ourselves we are going to fail are we inviting defeat?
 If we truly believe that no force or circumstance on his planet can stop our quest for freedom then nothing can.
 Victory is in the mind.

 Anxiety, Anger, Irritability, Impatience and Restlessness

 The above are all normal temporary effects of physical withdrawal from nicotine.
 Our life-long roller coaster cycles of rising and falling blood nicotine levels are now ending.
-Your mind is in the process of resuming control of the more than 200 neurochemicals that nicotine had directly and indirectly taken hostage, including select adrenaline, dopamine and serotonin pathways.
-In resuming control the brain is making sensitivity adjustments associated with mood, wanting, stimulation and anxiety.
-In trying to protect your mind from the neurochemical influence of the toxic natural pesticide nicotine, in some brain regions it actually desensitize important neurochemical circuits by reducing neurotransmitter receptor sites (down-regulation), in other regions increasing the number of receptors (up-regulation), and still other regions by diminishing the number of transporters.
+Your mind is in the process of resuming control of the more than 200 neuro-chemicals that nicotine had directly and indirectly taken hostage, including select adrenaline, dopamine and serotonin pathways.
+In resuming control, the brain is making sensitivity adjustments associated with mood, wanting, stimulation and anxiety.
+In trying to protect your mind from the neuro-chemical influence of the toxic natural pesticide nicotine, in some brain regions it actually desensitized important neuro-chemical circuits by reducing neurotransmitter receptor sites (down-regulation), in other regions by increasing the number of receptors (up-regulation), and still others by diminishing the number of transporters.